osstotalsoft/nbb/src/Application/NBB.Application.MediatR.Effects/Readme.md

 ﻿# NBB.Application.MediatR.Effects

-This package provides effects for working with MediatR
+This package provides effects for working with Mediator

 ## NuGet install
 ```